oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 This is good, almost every time I use `readdir` I used it as:
 `joinpath.(x, readdir(x))`.
 It is slightly cleaner (and faster) to be able to do `readdir(x; join=true)`.
+I think for Julia 2.0 we should consider making it the default.
 Also added was a `sort` argument, which I don't see the point of so much, since `sort(readdir(x))` seems cleaner than `readdir(x; sort=true)`; and because I rarely rely on processing files in order.

 ## More "Why didn't it always work that way" than I can count
 Since 1.0's release there have been so many small improvements to functions that I didn't even know happened, because I assumed they always worked that way.
 Things like `startswith` supporting regex.